what is a process engineer?

 Moving to another industry can also affect your pay rate.
 However, each industry requires a different knowledge base, so research the field before applying for a position.
 An engineer who works in agriculture needs different skills than an engineer who works in cosmetics or biopharmaceuticals.

 Wondering what you can earn as a process engineer?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a process engineer is.

 types of process engineer